Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

     chown 1005:1005 woolyai-client-data # or chmod 777 if you cannot use 1005
     ```

-2. Create the client config `client-config.toml` to mount into the container, or, edit the existing default config file at `~/.config/wooly/config`.
+2. Create the client config `client-config.toml` to mount into the container, or, edit the existing default config file at `~/.config/wooly/config` inside the container.

     ```bash
     cat <<EOF > client-config.toml